-Title Al in the context of cybersecurity problems Partner UNIVERSITAET BAYREUTH
+Case study 2.3: AI in the context of cybersecurity problems

 Responding to data security incidents has become more complex due to the massive shift to remote working and the rapid digitisation of business.
 Cybersecurity professionals are facing an unprecedented number of threats, a record number of attacks, and growing aggression from terrorist organisations and undemocratic governments.
 The COVID-19 pandemic has created additional cybersecurity challenges for European businesses, as many employees are moving online and digitising much of their work.
 In this context, the skills shortage is particularly acute.